khmarbaise/maui/README.md

 -----

  - Integration test into separate module
-   - more exmaples how to use cargo?
+   - examples how to use cargo?

+ - Maven Plugin Development
+   - Unit Test examples
- - Integration test example for a Maven Plugin
+   - Integration test examples
-   - Maven Invoker Plugin
+     - for example with Maven Invoker Plugin